On textiles, consumers and sustainability

 Shop second hand

 The thing with buying second hand is you can never quite know what you’ll find, and so sometimes finding something specific takes a few visits to different thrift stores (and even then you might not find exactly what you’re looking for).
 This is why I find it easiest to shop second hand when I don’t plan too strictly.
-For example, if I need a pair of jeans, I try to avoid having ideas on the cut or on the colour, and to just keep an open mind to see what’s available!
-What helps me a lot with second hand shopping too is that I’m not particularly picky about my clothes being trendy—rather, I like my clothes practical, comfortable and long-lasting.
+For example, if I need a pair of jeans, I try to avoid having ideas on the cut or on the colour, and just try to keep an open mind to see what’s available!
+What helps me a lot with second hand shopping is that I’m not particularly picky about my clothes being trendy—rather, I like my clothes practical, comfortable and long-lasting.

 Buy from local, transparent companies